nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 - $ssl_protocol : returns the protocol of an established SSL connection
 - $ssl_cipher : returns the name of the cipher used for an established connection

 **Note:**  There are many more variables available, but we are only showing a few in this exercise.
-There is a link to the complete list in the `References` section at the end of this exercise.
+There is a link to the complete list of variables in the `References` section at the end of this exercise.

 Inspect the `nginx-fips-logging.yaml` ConfigMap manifest.
 This ConfigMap is use to configure additional NGINX settings.
 The Access log format as 3 new additional logging fields added, for the $ssl variables.